-Allegheny Valley School (AVS) has been providing lifelong opportunities for people with intellectual and developmental disabilities (IDD) since 1960.
+Allegheny Valley School (AVS) has been providing lifelong opportunities for people with intellectual disabilities (IDD) since 1960.
 Today, AVS offers a variety of residential and therapeutic programs to nearly 900 individuals through 125 programs and facilities in nine Pennsylvania counties.
 AVS cares for some of the most vulnerable citizens in our communities.

 Proceeds from the PVGP are used to cover expenses at AVS that are not reimbursable by Medicaid including equipment, new program development, renovations, improvements and so much more.
 The PVGPA helps to improve AVS’ programs and facilities throughout western PA.